This post may contain affiliate links. Please read our disclosure policy.

 Cream Cheese Filling

-• Reduce the mixer speed to medium-low and beat in the powdered sugar.
+• Reduce the mixer speed to medium-low and beat in the powdered sugar and strawberry extract.
 Increase the mixer speed to medium-high and beat for an additional 30 seconds until smooth.

 • Line a small baking sheet with parchment paper.

-• Scoop out 1 ½ teaspoons of the cream cheese mixture onto the prepared baking sheet.
+• Using a small cookie scoop (approx. 1½ teaspoons) scoop out 24 dollops of the cream cheese mixture onto the prepared baking sheet.
 Space the dollops 2 inches apart.
+Gently press down on the dollops making round disks.
 Place the baking sheet in the freezer while you prepare the cookie dough.

 Strawberry Cookie Dough

-• Add the flour, baking soda and baking powder to a medium size mixing bowl, and whisk to combine and set aside.
+• Add the flour, baking soda, and baking powder to a medium-sized mixing bowl, and whisk to combine.

-• Using either a stand mixer, or a medium size mixing bowl and a handheld mixer on medium-high speed, beat the softened butter for 1 – 1 ½ minutes until smooth.
+• Using either a stand mixer or a medium-sized mixing bowl and a handheld mixer on medium-high speed, beat the softened butter for 1-1½ minutes until smooth.

 • Add the sugars and continue to mix for 1 minute until light and fluffy.